According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Let’s break it all down…

-It also doesn’t make sense financially to keep the hotels open if there are no guests so there was no choice in shutting them down.
+Not all Disneyland Paris Resort Hotels were ready to open though.
+This is because of a much lower demand for rooms than usual due to very few tourists visiting at this time.
+Obviously it also doesn’t make sense financially to keep the hotels open if there are no guests so there was no choice in shutting them down.

 Disney Villiage & Restaurants